 Grant grinned again.
 “I told him yes, baby.
 We’re going to Texas!”

 He threw his arms up and whooped.
-Jackson’s mouth dropped, and Bridget giggled.
+Jackson’s mouth dropped, and Fion giggled.
 “Honey, trust me.
 This is going to be an adventure.”

 Jackson sighed and pushed her away.
 He stepped back into the kitchen, and Peyton, the kitchen trainee, stopped him.